-Compliance check and records of processing (for all processing operations) DPIA (for 'high risk', EDPS list and Art.
-40(4) implementing act list) Prior consultation (for 'high residual risk' and Art.
+Compliance check and records of processing (for all processing operations) Prior consultation (for 'high residual risk' and Art.
 40(4) implementing act list)

 Figure 14: Relationship records - DPIA - prior consultation

 When you submit a prior consultation, the EDPS will analyse the documentation submitted and provide guidance on any improvements necessary.